Tuna Noodle Casserole – HmF

 Bake for 60 minutes covered.

-Remove the foil and spread the remaining cheese evenly over the top.
+Remove the foil and spread the provolone cheese evenly over the top.

 Return to the oven and bake for another 15 minutes.